iA / Presenter / Support / Visuals

 }

-If you use inline SVG as url, directly in your CSS files, you need to take care of how you declare colors.
+If you use inline SVG as the URL directly in your CSS files, you need to take care of how you declare colors.
 Colors in hexadecimal format (like #FFFFFF) will break your CSS.
-You will need to use instead of the rgb(0,0,0) format.
+Use the rgb(0,0,0) format instead.

-If you want to target all backgrounds, whatever is the layout, target the .slide-background class.
+If you want to target all backgrounds regardless of the layout, target the .slide-background class.

 Gradient Background